wojtasskorcz/play-pools-tuning/README.md

 ![](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/results/cpu-thread.png)

 This chart shows how long the execution of a pool thread took per each request.
 As we can see, for the 100-thread application, with the increase of the number of requests, their execution time increases around 20-fold.
 This is a clear sign that the pool threads lack underlying resources (system threads or CPU cores) to proceed and the pool should be shrank.
 In general, the pool itself should be throttling the number of simultaneously executing threads (forcing tasks to wait for a thread if necessary) in order to ensure that the threads execute in a timely and predictable manner.
-This desired behavior can be observed in the 12-thread application, where the execution time only doubles under heavy load as the thread forces tasks to wait for threads.
+This desired behavior can be observed in the 12-thread application, where the execution time only doubles under heavy load as the pool itself forces tasks to wait for threads.

 ![](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/results/cpu-waiting.png)

 As we can see here, under heavy load the more optimized pool forces its tasks to wait relatively longer.
 The difference between 90% and 98% may not seem very significant, but if we invert the meaning of the chart - how long did thread execution take in relation the the whole time a task was scheduled in a pool - the difference between 10% and 2% is five-fold.

 We've shown how the previous metrics can help predict when to scale down a CPU-heavy thread pool.
 If we want to check if scaling up is needed we can work with a reverse logic.
 Before, we checked if thread execution time was high (relatively to the baseline) and waiting ratio was low -- it meant that the pool was too big.
-On the other hand, if execution time stays relatively constant but waiting ratio keeps growin, it may be worth to try a bit bigger pool.
+On the other hand, if execution time stays relatively constant but waiting ratio keeps growing, it may be worth to try a bit bigger pool.
 In our case We could see if 18- or 24-thread pool would speed things up.

 #### Second test: blocking requests